precisely/gene-panel-curation/genes/CHRNB4.md

 <# C78631645T #>
   <Variant hgvs="NC_000015.10:g.78631645C>T" name="C78631645T">

-    This variant is a change at a specific point in the CHRNB4 gene from cytosine (C) to thymine (T) resulting in incorrect beta subunits of the nicotinic acetylcholine receptor function.
+    This variant is a change at a specific point in the CHRNB4 gene from cytosine (C) to thymine (T) resulting in incorrect protein function.
 This substitution of a single nucleotide is known as a missense variant.

   </Variant>
 <# G78635922T #>
   <Variant hgvs="NC_000015.10:g.78635922G>T" name="G78635922T">

-    This variant is a change at a specific point in the CHRNB4 gene from guanine (G) to thymine (T) resulting in incorrect beta subunits of the nicotinic acetylcholine receptor function.
+    This variant is a change at a specific point in the CHRNB4 gene from guanine (G) to thymine (T) resulting in incorrect protein function.
 This substitution of a single nucleotide is known as a missense variant.

   </Variant>
 <# A78638168G #>
   <Variant hgvs="NC_000015.10:g.78638168A>G" name="A78638168G">

-    This variant is a change at a specific point in the CHRNB4 gene from adenine (A) to guanine (G) resulting in incorrect beta subunits of the nicotinic acetylcholine receptor function.
+    This variant is a change at a specific point in the CHRNB4 gene from adenine (A) to guanine (G) resulting in incorrect protein function.
 This substitution of a single nucleotide is known as a missense variant.

   </Variant>